Make a new R Package project in RStudio:

 Install and Restart.
 Click OK (twice).
 Now use the Install dropdown to

-your project and see what happens.
+Clean and Install your project and see what happens.
 When

 you view your list of packages, you should see your new package, and you